 What you don’t need: lead scoring AI, marketing automation, predictive forecasting, 47 dashboards, custom objects.
 Those are sales team features.
 You’re not a sales team.

-The 7 Best CRMs For Consultants
+The 9 Best CRMs for Consultants

 1. Fluid CRM (best for consultants who want low admin)

-Price: $16/seat/month monthly or $144/seat/year annual ($12/seat/month, 3 months free)
+Price: $16/seat/month, or $144/seat/year with 3 months free

 Fluid CRM is built for the consultant who wants a clear visual pipeline and zero admin overhead.
 Every feature is included on both plans.
 Unlimited deals, contacts and pipelines, so you can run lead generation, client relationships and project tracking side by side without paying more.